julianfigueroaGL/gorilla-cast-docs/docs/advanced/animations/animations.md

 Hence `Animations` are very different, you are able to make that multiple states happen within a declaration.

-In other words, for projects with less complexity or very small ones, transitions is the right path.
+In other words, for projects with less complexity or very small ones, transitions are the right path.
 On the other hand, for larger apps with high complexity, you should use animations.

 ## Additional Links